BradKennedy-PhD/bradkennedy-phd.github.io/index.md

 hide_footer: true
 ---
 {% include notification.html
-message="This webpage is under construction - many links will not yet work" status="is-info" %}
+message="This webpage is under construction - some links and pages will not yet work" status="is-info" %}